JadenQ/JadenQ.github.io/README.md

 # A Branch from Jekyll Multiverse Template

-## Thanks Jekyll for the beautiful templates
+Thanks João Neto for the beautiful templates!!!